+91 92 58 700 600 info@neodermatologist.com

 • Use Anti-Fungal Medicines

 To prevent the spread of fungal/ ringworm infection to the other parts of your body and to reduce symptoms, it is always recommended to consult a dermatologist.
 A dermatologist can prescribe you the anti-fungal medication like ketoconazole, luliconazole, amorolfine, itraconazole, etc. These ingredients kill the germs and reduce the infection.
 While topical antifungal products can significantly reduce symptoms, they cannot completely cure the condition without the help of oral medication.
-A dermatologist not only prescribe you proper medication but can also advice you on do's and don'ts of ringworm infection.
+A dermatologist not only prescribes you proper medication but can also advice you on do's and don'ts of ringworm infection.
 It is always advisable to keep the areas dry and use powder once the infection is cured and course from a dermatologist is completed.
 It helps to absorb the sweat that you get in these areas.

 Always Remember